john-k-walton/Prologue-Oscillators/README.md

 https://soundcloud.com/plaits-for-prologue/sets/listening-stuff

 ----
-I'm using Yorich Tech's Low Frequency Expander to demo some modulation schemes.
-With it, I've been able to create time varying modulations of the Shape and Shift-Shape model inputs, while using the builtin single-input modulation options of M3 to modulate the 3rd or 4th variable.
-Whoa!
+I'm using Yorich Tech's Low Frequency Expander to demo some modulation schemes. most demo works use the LFE to modulate either Effects settings, and/or the first two model Paramaters.
+With it, I've been able to create time varying modulations of the Shape and Shift-Shape model inputs, while using the builtin single-input modulation options of M3 to modulate the 3rd or 4th model input.
+Whoa! that's a lot of modulation!

 This allows me to explore the most interesting 2-4 input modulation ideas without resorting to coding.
 I can get so many detailed tonalities with these models expressed in in more than 1 dimension.
 Looking forward to committing these ideas to code.